yalcin/ruby-imdb/README.md

 require 'rubygems'
 require 'imdb'

+s = IMDB::Search.new
-IMDB::Search.movie("fear and loathing in las vegas").each do
+s.movie("fear and loathing in las vegas").each do
   |result|
   movie = IMDB::Movie.new(result.id)
   p movie.title